Army of the Republic of Bosnia and Herzegovina: 1993

 1993 saw no major changes in the front lines against Serbs.
 Instead, this year marked the start of the Croat–Bosniak War in Central Bosnia and in Herzegovina, notably the Mostar region.
 In the broader Mostar area the Serbs provided military support for the Muslim side and hired out tanks and heavy artillery to the ARBiH.
 The VRS artillery shelled HVO positions on the hills overlooking Mostar.
-Pressured and contained by heavily armed Serb forces in Bosnia-Herzegovina and Croatia, the ethnic Croat militia forces - the Croatian Defence Council (HVO) - shifted their focus from defending their parts of Bosnia from Serbs to trying to capture remaining territory held by the Bosnian Army.
-It is widely believed that this was due to the 1991 Milošević–Tuđman Karađorđevo meeting where presidents Slobodan Milošević and Franjo Tuđman discussed partitioning Bosnia between Croatia and Serbia.
-In order to accomplish this, the Croatian forces would have to defeat the Bosnian Army, since the territory that they wanted was under the Bosnian government control.
+Pressured by heavily armed Serb forces, the Croatian Defence Council (HVO) shifted its focus from defending against the VRS to securing territories envisioned as part of a "common Croatian state."
+Because these territories were under the control of the Bosnian government, the HVO, acting as a subordinate command of the Croatian Army, initiated offensives against ARBiH-held areas to consolidate its control.
 The HVO with great engagement from the military of the Republic of Croatia and material support from Serbs, attacked Bosniak civilian population in Herzegovina and in central Bosnia, starting ethnic cleansing of Bosniak-populated territories, such as the Lašva Valley ethnic cleansing.

 In early September ARBiH launched an operation known as Operation Neretva '93 against the HVO.
 The ARBiH made limited gains in the area of northern Herzegovina and around Mostar, but did not achieve a breakthrough to the southern Neretva, where the HVO retained control.
 Vastly under-equipped Bosnian forces, fighting on two fronts, were able to repel Croats and gain territory against them on every front.
 At this time, due to its geographic position, Bosnia was surrounded by Croat and Serb forces from all sides.
 There was no way to import weapons or food.
 What saved Bosnia at this time was its vast industrial complex (steel and other heavy industry), which was able to switch to military production.
 After a short but bloody war, and once Croats realized that their partnership with Serbs would not bring them any territorial gains, they agreed to the U.S. leadership's "Washington Treaty" peace agreement.
 From that point on, Croat and Bosnian government forces fought as allies against Serbs.

 The Intra-Bosnian Muslim War was a civil war fought between the ARBiH loyal to central government of Alija Izetbegović in Sarajevo and the Autonomous Province of Western Bosnia loyal to Fikret Abdić in Velika Kladuša from 1993 in the region of the western Bosnia.

 On 13 August 1993, the Bosnian government officially organized foreign volunteers into the detachment known as El Mudžahid in order to impose control and order.
 The foreign mujahideen sometimes recruited local young men into the foreign mujahideen units.
 The mujahideen also participated in battles against the HVO alongside ARBiH units.